mcdeck/van-porten.de/_posts/2021-08-26-using-cuxd-to-control-a-switchbot.md

 - smart home
 author: Oliver van Porten

-excerpt: In this post we are looing at how to set up HomeMatic to be able to control a SwitchBot switch using cuxd.
+excerpt: In this post we are looking at how to set up HomeMatic to be able to control a SwitchBot switch using cuxd.

 ---